rajat2004/MapReduce-GPU/KMeans/README.md

 Modified version of the Map-Reduce framework used in the other two examples to implement K-Means It's modified to run the steps for a specific number of iterations, and also pass the centroids (which are outputs) to the mapper kernel as well, since they're required to generate the mapping.

-There are 2 implementations, a GPU Map-Reduce one - [`kmeans.cu`](kmeans.cu) as well as a CPU one - [`cpu_kmeans.cpp`](cpu_kmeans.cpp) for comparision
+There are 2 implementations, a GPU Map-Reduce one - [`kmeans.cu`](kmeans.cu) as well as a CPU one - [`cpu_kmeans.cpp`](cpu_kmeans.cpp) for comparision.

 Some datasets are already present in the `datasets/` folder, downloaded from - http://cs.joensuu.fi/sipu/datasets/

-KMeans generally have a tolerance parameter, to stop when the chnage goes below that.
-Currently, this hasn't been implemented, and it runs for the specified `ITERATIONS`.
+KMeans generally has a tolerance parameter, to stop when the change goes below that.
+Currently, this feature hasn't been implemented, and it runs for the specified `ITERATIONS`.

 Values are set for using `s*.txt` datasets from the above link.
 To use a different dataset like `birch`, you'll need to change some constants defined in `config.cuh` (for GPU) & `cpu_kmeans.cpp`.
 Relevant fields are `NUM_INPUT` (lines in text file), `NUM_OUTPUT` (K or clusters), `DIMENSION` (of a single vector), `ITERATIONS`.